 What do they eat?

 Lions Elephants Rhinos 4 4

-The state of the s
+A STATE OF THE STA

 Where do they live?

-Lions Elephants Rhinos
+Lions Elephants Rhinos J. A.

 Why are they threate ened?

-Elephants R hinos Water Mary 18 19 19 19 19
+Elephants Rhinos

-Market Wall Alter Mark
+MARINE MAN THE WINTER

 Draw a line to match these words to their meanings.